2017 Los Angeles Rams season: Week 11: at Minnesota Vikings

 The Rams took the opening kickoff and drove 75 yards in nine plays, capping the drive with a 6-yard touchdown run by Todd Gurley.
 After the Vikings tied the game in the second quarter on a Latavius Murray touchdown run, Los Angeles came close to regaining the lead when Jared Goff connected with Cooper Kupp near the goal line.
 But Vikings safety Anthony Harris stripped the ball from Kupp and recovered it, and the Rams never threatened to score again.
 Vikings quarterback Case Keenum bedeviled his former Ram teammates, passing for 280 yards and a touchdown as Minnesota scored 17 unanswered points in the fourth quarter.
 Alec Ogletree had 12 tackles in what would be the only loss on the road for the Rams during the regular season.

 Week 12: vs. New Orleans Saints

-Jared Goff passed for 354 yards and touchdowns to wide receivers Sammy Watkins and Josh Reynolds as the Rams grabbed an early lead and kept it throughout in holding off the eventual NFC South Division champions.
-Rookie wide receiver Cooper Kupp had a season-high eight receptions for 116 yards, and Greg Zuerlein added four field goals.
-On defense, both Aaron Donald and Robert Quinn had five tackles and a sack for the game.
+Jared Goff passed for 354 yards and touchdowns to wide receivers Sammy Watkins and rookie Josh Reynolds as the Rams grabbed an early lead and kept it throughout in holding off the eventual NFC South Division champions.
+Cooper Kupp had a season-high eight receptions for 116 yards, and Greg Zuerlein added four field goals.
+On defense, both Aaron Donald and defensive end Robert Quinn had five tackles and a sack for the game.
 With the win over the New Orleans Saints, the Rams improved to 8–3, their first non-losing season since 2006.